Showing posts with label WW2. Show all posts

 “Well he probably isn’t,” said her husband, a little shortly.
 He was silent for a moment, then said: “Don’t fret.
 Sit down and let’s listen to the news, eh?”

-He got up and twisted the bakelite knob on the wireless.
+He got up and twisted the Bakelite knob on the wireless.
 The dial took on a soft, old-gold glow and the sound started, softly at first then growing louder as the set warmed up.
 The Home Service filled the room, an emollient voice reading the six o’clock news.

 Upstairs, Ted sat on his parents’ bed and watched as his sister folded his shirts.